 You could be …

-- A tax examiner: Median pay $52,060 per year.
-Tax examiners and collectors and revenue agents ensure that federal, state and local governments get their tax money from businesses and individuals.
+A tax examiner: Median pay $52,060 per year.
+Tax examiners, collectors and revenue agents ensure that federal, state and local governments get their tax money from businesses and citizens.
 They review tax returns, conduct audits, identify taxes owed and collect overdue tax payments.

 - B.S.,Rutgers University